LevwTech/wa-gpt/README.md

 - Sharp for Image Processing
 - OpenAI GPT and DALL-E
 - Gumroad APIs for payment
-- Github Actions to AWS Automatic Deployments
+- Github Actions for AWS Automatic Deployments

 ## Website URL